 The recommendations are the results of a compact, but rigorous, planning process that took into account past work, community member input, research, and expertise.

-The recommendations as outlined below represent as close to a consensus as the Task Force could come.
+The recommendations, as outlined in the next section, represent as close to a consensus as the Task Force could come.